 Whether we go willingly or kicking and screaming, virtual is the future or of work.
 People have realized that the jobs and positions they were told for decades couldn’t be done remotely absolutely can.
 It will be a hard sell to force people to give up what they’ve gained over this last year.
 And any leader who truly values and cares about their team members must understand this.

-Ways leaders can deliver an exceptional virtual experience
+Ways leaders can deliver an exceptional virtual service delivery experience

 - Keep slides to a minimum, instead show up as yourself to engage with the chat.
 When you do use slides, make them impactful.